espressoshock/ble-ledly/README.md

 # ble-ledly
 > _Customizable_ and _extensible_ cross-platform high-level __BLE__ light controller

 _ble-ledly_ is a _Customizable_ and _extensible_ cross-platform high-level _Bluetooth Low Energy_ light controller.
-Built on top of btleplug, it is the designed to control _ble led lights and _led strips_.
+Built on top of btleplug, it is the designed to control _ble led lights and _RGB_ _led strips_.
 Provides out-of-the-box _hardware-specific_ controls and animation as well as non-transferable (requires continuous client connection).

 ## Usage